The Case for VitalRail

 Recognizing the urgent need for sustainable transportation solutions, OnTrackNorthAmerica (OTNA), founded in 2007, addresses North America’s aging infrastructure and environmental challenges by optimizing railroads as the cornerstone of a revitalized, multimodal transportation network.
 By bridging critical gaps between government, industry, and citizens, OTNA revitalizes local rail freight services, promoting significant economic benefits through job creation, cost reduction, and community revitalization.

-To achieve these objectives, OTNA established the Continental Action Plan for Sustainable Industry (CAPSI), which brings together representatives from all sectors to co-create integrated strategies for sustainable innovation.
-CAPSI’s first initiative, VitalRail, facilitates collaborative discussions and education toward innovative policies, programs, and marketplace improvements for North America’s freight rail service.
+To achieve these objectives, OTNA brings together representatives from all sectors to co-create integrated strategies for sustainable innovation.
+OTNA’s foundational initiative, VitalRail, facilitates collaborative discussions and education toward innovative policies, programs, and marketplace improvements for North America’s freight rail service.
 These developments are guided by insights from VitalRail’s IntelliConference series, leveraging expertise from key industry participants.

-OTNA’s inclusive structure—enabling everyone to have a seat at the table and an equal voice—encourages unprecedented collaboration and drives meaningful change.
-This approach is crucial for establishing a resilient and efficient rail network that benefits communities, industries, and the environment throughout North America.
+OTNA’s inclusive structure—allowing everyone to have a seat at the table and an equal voice—promotes unprecedented collaboration and fosters meaningful change.
+This approach is essential for building a resilient and efficient rail network that benefits communities, industries, and the environment across North America.